strace - trace system calls and signals

 - --summary

-- Like -c but also print regular output while processes are
+- Like -c, but also prints the regular output while processes are

 running.